esphome/esphome-devices/src/docs/devices/Strong-Helo-PLUSB/index.md

       then:
         - switch.toggle:
             id: switch_out
-    - timing: #long press to toggke USB power output
+    - timing: #long press to toggle USB power output
         - ON for at least 1s
       then:
         - switch.toggle: